A Culturally-diverse Multilingual Multimodal Video Benchmark & Model: Volunteer Demographics

 \section{Volunteer Demographics}

-We have a total of 16 volunteers form various backgrounds who assisted us in curating and verifying our ViMUL Bench.
+We have a total of 16 volunteers from various backgrounds who assisted us in curating and verifying our ViMUL Bench.
+Among these, two volunteers are proficient in two different languages each, and they contributed separately for both languages.
+To accurately reflect their contributions and language proficiency levels, we consider a total of 18 language instances rather than just 16 individuals when calculating statistics.

 Around 77.8\% of our verifiers are native or bilingual, followed by 11.1\% of them proficient and the rest are intermediate in their respective languages.
 Around 94.4\% stayed for more than 15 years in their country, where they learned their first language.
-We can observe in \ref{fig:volunteers} our contributors range from the age bracket of 18 - 25, 25 - 30 and onwards, which makes the age distribution more diverse, and includes prior experience.
+We can observe in Fig. \ref{fig:volunteers} our contributors range from the age bracket of 18 - 25, 25 - 30 and onwards, which makes the age distribution more diverse, and includes prior experience.
 In terms of geographical distribution, they come from the following countries as follows Bangladesh, China, Germany, India, Japan, Lebanon, Morocco, Pakistan, Sri Lanka, Sweden, Ukraine and USA.
 This diversity in geo-location helps us to cater to cultural nuances of that corresponding region, hence allowing us to get translations and verifications which are authentic to that place.